Smoothed Differential Privacy: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We propose a novel notion to measure the privacy leakage of mechanisms without external noises under realistic settings.
-One promising next step is to apply our smoothed DP notion to the entire training process of quantized DNNs.
-Is the quantized DNN private without external noise?
-If not, what level of external noises needs to be added, and how should we add noises in an optimal way?
-More generally, we believe that our work has the potential of making many algorithms private without requiring too much external noise.
+We propose a novel notion to measure the privacy leakage of mechanisms without additive noises under realistic settings.
+One promising next step is to apply our smoothed DP notion to the entire training process of quantized NNs.
+Is the quantized NN private without additive noise?
+If not, what level of additive noises needs to be added, and how should we add noises in an optimal way?
+More generally, we believe that our work has the potential of making many algorithms private without requiring too much additive noise.